Pontevedra: Pedestrianization

-The capital of the province of Pontevedra has become one of the most pedestrianised cities in Spain over the last fifteen years.
+The capital of the province of Pontevedra has become one of the most pedestrianised cities in Spain.
 The old city and much of the city centre are pedestrianized, so that in these neighbourhoods, motorized transport is limited to residents and services.

 In 1999 Pontevedra began its transformation process by pedestrianizing its old town.
 In the following years, the city centre and some other streets on the outskirts of Pontevedra were pedestrianised too.
 In 2010, Pontevedra was the first provincial capital in Spain to reduce the maximum speed in the city centre to 30 kilometres per hour and in 2019 to 10 kilometres per hour in the city centre.
+Although service vans and couriers are still permitted to enter the center at restricted times and along designated routes, they also have to follow a 10 KM (6 mph) reduced speed limit, as reports the Independent.

 In Pontevedra, the Metrominuto pedestrian plan was created for urban mobility, which with the urban transformation of the city has won many national and international awards such as the international European INTERMODES Urban Mobility Award in 2013 and the 2014 Dubai International Best Practices Award for Sustainable Development awarded by UN-Habitat in partnership with Dubai Municipality.
 The Metrominuto is a map based on the aesthetics of metro maps, which marks the pedestrian distances between the most important points of the city and the time it takes to travel them.
-The Metrominuto has been used as a model in other European cities such as Toulouse in France, Florence, Ferrara Modena and Cagliari in Italy, Poznan in Poland and the Angel district in London.
-In Spain, it has inspired other cities such Zaragoza, Seville, Cadiz, Salamanca, Granada, Jerez de la Frontera, A Coruña and Pamplona.
+The Metrominuto has been used as a model in other European cities such as Toulouse in France, Florence, Ferrara Modena and Cagliari in Italy, Poznań in Poland and the Angel district in London.
+In Spain, it has inspired other cities such Zaragoza, Seville, Cádiz, Salamanca, Granada, Jerez de la Frontera, A Coruña and Pamplona.
 As a result, 65% of trips in the city centre are made on foot.
 Pontevedra was recognized in 2016 as one of the 15 best cycling cities in the world.
 The urban model of the city of Pontevedra follows the models of other European cities such as Amsterdam, Bruges or Copenhagen.

-The urban transformation of Pontevedra and measures to reduce motorized traffic in the city centre have reduced by 65% the emissions of CO_{2} from fossil fuels in the capital over the last decade and have been reported by foreign and French television channels such as France 2, France 3, Canal+ or TF1 and the Swiss channel Radio Télévision Suisse RTS and other foreign televisions like MBC TV in South Korea, the Canadian Broadcasting Corporation in Canada or Seven Network in Australia.
+The urban transformation of Pontevedra and measures to reduce motorized traffic in the city centre have reduced the emissions of CO_{2} from fossil fuels in the capital by 67% since 1999 and have been reported by foreign and French television channels such as France 2, France 3, Canal+ or TF1 and the Swiss channel Radio Télévision Suisse RTS and other foreign televisions like Das Erste, NDR1 and ZDF in Germany, MBC TV in South Korea, the Canadian Broadcasting Corporation in Canada or Seven Network in Australia.
+The city has also been featured in reports by English-language channels and publications such as Bloomberg Television, Fast Company and Outrider (United States) or the Daily Express and The Guardian (United Kingdom).